Who Makes Craftsman Lawn Tractors and Riding Mowers for 2015?

 by: Paul Sikkema

-We all know Sears and Craftsman have always had their products made for them.
-This article will go through the current Riding Mower, Tractor and Zero-Turn Manufactures of the 2013 products Sears sells under the Craftsman Brand.
+We all know Sears and Craftsman have had their products made for them since the 70’s.
+This article will go through the current Riding Mower, Tractor and Zero-Turn Manufactures of the 2015 products Sears sells under the Craftsman Brand.

 It’s almost comical how many “expert” answers there are out on the Internet to this question.
 And to make matter’s worse, I know a few local businesses that will intentionally misguide their potential customers by telling them the wrong information about Craftsman Lawn Tractors and Riding Mowers.